pavel-perina/panorama-jl/README.md

 # What's this

-First ever Julia code attempt :-)
+First-ever Julia code attempt :-)

-Panorama generator / voxel rendering engine that shows panorama as seen from certain location and annotates hills visible in the distance.
+Panorama generator and voxel rendering engine showing panorama as seen from a given location and annotates hills visible in the distance.

-As of 2021-08-28 it's for personal use as it contains many hard-coded variables (heightmap path, view set to Praděd,CZ)
+As of 2021-08-28, it's for personal use as it contains many hard-coded variables (heightmap path, view set to Praděd, CZ).

 ## Historical background

-Original code for panorama rendering was written in Python and unfinished/unpolished.
+I wrote the original code for panorama rendering in Python.
+It was not finished nor polished.
 I've found https://www.udeuschle.de/panoramas/makepanoramas_en.htm that was by far superior.
-Program in Python run in order of tens of minutes (2.6GHz Core2Duo) and manual measuring of angle (encoded in x position) and distance (encoded in color) to find far away hills on the map was not convenient.
-It was enough to confirm that High Tatras are visible from Praděd and if Schneeberg is visible from few places around Brno.
+Program in Python run in order of tens of minutes (2.6GHz Core2Duo) and manual measuring of angle (encoded in x position) and distance (encoded in color) to find faraway hills on the map was not convenient.
+It was enough to confirm, that the High Tatras are visible from Praděd and if Schneeberg is visible from few places around Brno.
 Nothing else.

-But because I found Julia language accidentally (by finding JuliaMono font) and it stated that it's way faster than Python, I tried it and after three evenings extended it beyond original functionality.
-Hopefully program runs in order of seconds on historic i5-4590@3.3GHz using three cores.
+I found Julia language accidentally (by finding JuliaMono font) and it stated that it's way faster than Python.
+I tried it and, after three evenings, extended it beyond original functionality.
+Hopefully, the program runs in order of seconds on historic i5-4590@3.3GHz using three cores.

-Honestly, for every other Python script I wrote speed does not matter.
+Honestly, for every other Python script I wrote, speed does not matter.

 ## TODOs